Last Updated on November 7, 2020 by Oddmund Groette

 The anatomy of the stock market

 Bearish periods are quite frequent, but they last much shorter than bull periods.
-I looked at the data on S&P 500 (SPY – dividend reinvested) from 1st of January 1994 until October 2018:
+I looked at the data on the S&P 500 (SPY – dividend reinvested) from 1st of January 1994 until October 2018:

 - Return is about 9.2% per year (CAGR).